tigoe/PiRecipes/SSD1306Display/readme.md

 ## The Code

 The library provides many [examples](https://www.npmjs.com/package/oled-i2c-bus#i2c-screens) in its documentation, and they're a good place to get started.
-Here's an [example that runs a clock on the screen](XXX)
+Here's an [example that runs a clock on the screen](https://github.com/tigoe/PiRecipes/tree/master/SSD1306Display).